syncfusion-content/asp.netwebforms-docs/aspnet/Dialog/load-content.md

-N> The same way we can render the iframe and image content for the Dialog widget by specifying the “**ContentType**” as “iframe” and “image” respectively and also by specifying the proper location in the “**ContentUrl**” property.
+N> The same way we can render the iframe and image content for the Dialog widget by specifying the `ContentType` as “iframe” and “image” respectively and also by specifying the proper location in the “**ContentUrl**” property.